hrlewis1974/ww_modelling_spec/Readme.md

 | 5 | Model Calibration, Verification and Validation | Model calibration, verification & validation against observed flow data and historical observations | A.4 – DWF Calibration Memo, A.5 – WWF Calibration Memo and A.6 – Model Build and Calibration Report | DWF Calibration Plots and statistics, WWF Calibration Plots and statistics and Model Calibration ICMT |
 | 6 | System Performance Assessment | Assessment of the network performance for various development horizons | B.1 - System Performance Assessment Report | Model SPA ICMT |

+## Level of Service
+There is no regionally regulated level of service of wastewater network capacity.
+As such targeted levels of service for wastewater network performance will be advised by Wellington Water as required.

+## Model Software
+Software platforms to be used for wastewater modelling include:

+- Model Build: InfoNet;
+- Hydraulic Modelling: ICM.

+The version of the software is to be confirmed by WWL.

+## Ownership
+All models developed and all associated model build data is the asset of each Council within the area covered by Wellington Water.
+Model management and the updating the model will be the responsibility of Wellington Water.

+## Specification General Notes
+See below for notes that apply to this specification:

+Any associated documentation that is provided to WWL must not require any specialist software.

+Where the modeller if being unable to comply fully with the specification they should comply with the intent of the specification.
+If any doubt exists as to the intent of the specification’s clarification should be sought from Wellington Water.

+Any variation to these specification requirements must be confirmed with the Wellington Water project manager in writing.

+Appendices contain additional information useful for modelling.
+Some of this information is technical guidance useful for hydraulic network system modelling and designs.

+## Naming Convention, Model and File Structure
+The model features, file and folder naming conventions will be developed in consultation with WWL.